 Design the Future – A book on design thinking

-Pulitzer Prize winner and professor emeritus at Princeton University, Toni Morrison once said, “If there’s a book that you want to read, but it hasn’t been written yet, then you must write it.”
+Professor emeritus at Princeton University, Toni Morrison once said, “If there’s a book that you want to read, but it hasn’t been written yet, then you must write it.”
 In many ways, my recently published book, ‘Design the Future’ felt like that.

 The practice of Design thinking is many decades old.
 However, between robotics & artificial intelligence, quality standards, project management, big data, and sales & marketing being squeezed to their limits, there still is a lot to be achieved when it comes to customer delight, employee delight, innovation and sustainable business growth.
 That’s where I believe design thinking is and will continue to be relevant in times to come.